Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version 1.5.5/README.md

 # About Hangman Game:

-it is a word-guessing game.
+It is a word-guessing game.
 The player chooses a category, a secret word is randomly picked from the selected category, then the player tries to guess the secret word.